kbright1892/ECE595_Proj_PartB/README.md

 - Performs a random split of the dataset to remove any bias that may be present in the order
   - 70% of the dataset is used for training with the remaining 30% used for testing
   - There is no validation set due to the limited number of samples
-- The labels are saves seperately from the features, but they are stored in the same order, ensuring they remain accurate
+- The labels are saves separately from the features, but they are stored in the same order, ensuring they remain accurate
 - Each dataset subset and it's labels are store in pickle files that can be read into a dataframe in other parts of the program
   - This ensures that the same values are always used for training and testing, removing that as a bias in training various models

 ## train_model.py

+- Depends on evaluate_model.py
 - The training features and labels are read into dataframes and converted to PyTorch tensors
   - The dataframes created a based on the number of features, passed as a command line argument
-- These tensors are used to create a TensorDataset, which are loaded into a DataLoader, which can be batched during trianing
+- These tensors are used to create a TensorDataset, which are loaded into a DataLoader, which can be batched during training
 - A file is created to record the training performance using the Adam optimizer and training rates from 0.001-0.005
 - During training, batch sizes of 32 are used and it is trained for 1000 epochs
-  - After each batch, the loss is calculated for the batch, and it is backpropogated to the model
+  - After each batch, the loss is calculated for the batch, and it is back propagated to the model
-- After training, the model accuracy is calculated on both the training and testing datasets to check for overfitting, using the evaluate_model function, which will be described later
+- After training, the model accuracy is calculated on both the training and testing datasets to check for over-fitting, using the evaluate_model function, which will be described later
 - Each model is saved, creating 15 models for 3 different feature counts and 5 different learning rates

 ## prune_model.py

+- Depends on evaluate_model.py
 - Run 3 times, once for each of the best full models for each feature count
 - It takes the feature count as a command line arguments and selects the full model based on that argument
 - Gets the test accuracy of the full model